JiriVit/scripts-and-settings/README.md

-# scripts
+# scripts-and-settings

-Some useful shell scripts for Windows.
+Some useful scripts for Windows and settings for apps.